-Therefore, for instance, if one wishes to include a consistent general relativistic approach as a model of strong fields, then one should consider the general covariant generalization of Dirac equation [3]
+Therefore, for instance, if one wishes to include a consistent general relativistic approach as a model of strong fields, then one should consider the general covariant generalization of Dirac equation [4]:

-$$\left(i\gamma^{k}\left(x\right)\overline{\nabla}{k}-m\right)\psi\left(x\right)=0. \tag{1}$$
+$$(i\gamma^{k}(x)\overline{\nabla}{k}-m)\psi(x)=0$$ (1)

 Where the gamma matrices are related to the 4-vector relative to General Coordinate Transformations (GCT).
-Then one can consider the interaction of the Dirac field with a scalar external field U which models a self-consistent quark system field (by virtue of changing $m \rightarrow m + U$) [3].
+Then one can consider the interaction of the Dirac field with a scalar external field U which models a self-consistent quark system field (by virtue of changing $m \to m+U$) [4].

-Another worth-mentioning approach in this context has been cited by Bruchholz [2], i.e. the Geilhaupt's theory which is based on some kind of Higgs field from GTR and Quantum Thermodynamics theory.
+Another worth-mentioning approach in this context has been cited by Bruchholz [3], i.e. the Geilhaupt's theory which is based on some kind of Higgs field from GTR and Quantum Thermodynamics theory.

-In this regards, although a book has been written discussing some aspects of the strong field (see Grib et al. [3]), actually this line of thought was recognized not so long ago, as cited in Jackson and Okun [4]: "The close mathematical relation between non-Abelian gauge fields and general relativity as connections in fiber bundles was not generally realized until much later".
+In this regards, although a book has been written dis-In the preceding section we have discussed a number of hadron cussing some aspects of the strong field (see Grib et al. [4]), actually this line of thought was recognized not so long ago, as cited in Jackson and Okun [5]:

+"The close mathematical relation between non-Abelian gauge fields and general relativity as connections in fiber bundles was not generally realized until much later".

 Then began the plethora of gauge theories, both including or without gravitational field.
 The essential part of these GTR-like theories is to start with the group of General Coordinate Transformations (GCT).
-It is known then that the finite dimensional representations of GCT are characterized by the corresponding ones of the SL(4,R) which belongs to GL(4,R) [5].
-In this regards, Ne'eman played the pioneering role in clarifying some aspects related to double covering of SL(n,R) by GL(n,R), see for instance [6].
+It is known then that the finite dimensional representations of GCT are characterized by the corresponding ones of the SL(4,R) which belongs to GL(4,R) [6].
+In this regards, Ne'eman played the pioneering role in clarifying some aspects related to double covering of SL(n,R) by GL(n,R), see for instance [7].
 It can also be mentioned here that spinor SL(2,C) representation of GTR has been discussed in standard textbooks on General Relativity, see for instance Wald (1983).
-The SL(2,C) gauge invariance of Weyl is the most well-known, although others may prefer SL(6,C), for instance Abdus Salam et al. [7].
+The SL(2,C) gauge invariance of Weyl is the most well-known, although others may prefer SL(6,C), for instance Abdus Salam et al. [8].

-Next we consider how in recent decades the progress of hadron physics was mostly driven by symmetries consideration.
+Next we consider how in recent decades the progress of hadron physics were mostly driven by symmetries consideration.